-The system must archive all received historical hourly and daily data.
+The system must archive all received historical EFM hourly and daily data.
 Here are important questions for the decision-maker:

-• Is acquired hourly and daily data archived in such a way as to eliminate duplicate data should the same data be received more than once?

-- Is the data archived and reported with the date/time stamp received from the EFM rather than time stamp affixed by the host system? - Can the system be configured to archive the collected data directly to folders on a network server?
+- Is received hourly and daily data archived in such a way as to eliminate duplicate data should the same data be received more than once? - Is the data archived and reported with the date/time stamp from the EFM rather than the host system time stamp? - Can the system be configured to archive the collected data directly to folders on a network server?
 If so, are the files treated by the system in a network-aware fashion to allow multiple network users to access the archive files concurrently?